Astrology

 The House of Philosophy

-The Ninth House is called the House of Philosophy and is committed to comprehending the world around us.
-By exploring and learning, we can better understand everything available to us.
+The Ninth House is known as the House of Philosophy and is dedicated to understanding the world around us.
+By exploring and learning, we can gain a deeper understanding of everything available to us.
 This house encourages us to pursue higher education and expand our knowledge of the world through subjects such as philosophy and psychology.
 Furthermore, it reminds us to remain receptive to the concept of something greater than ourselves, which can be performed through spiritual practices.

 Sometimes, our eagerness to gain knowledge can cause us to become greedy and selfish.
 That’s why laws are important – they help ensure society functions harmoniously.
 Additionally, philosophy can provide us with guidance and direction, allowing us to remain focused and purposeful.

 The Ninth House is associated with personal growth through expanding our experiences and interacting with other cultures.
-It acknowledges dreams and psychics’ role in shaping our lives.
+It acknowledges dreams and the psychic’s role in shaping our lives.
 This house covers publishing, international business, and family relationships spanning generations.
 Its primary focus is to seek truth and meaning in life.

 astrology symbol of the planet saturn

-10th – House of Carrer and Social Status
+10th – House of Career and Social Status

 Sign – Capricorn